 A complete guide to Cambridge IGCSE Physical Education

 Cambridge IGCSE Physical Education (specification 0413) is the international equivalent of GCSE PE, run by Cambridge Assessment International Education.
 It is sat by students at international schools worldwide and by some UK independent schools.
-The course is split across a written theory paper, a practical assessment in chosen sports, and a coursework component built around the analysis of performance.
+The course is split across a written theory paper and a practical assessment in four chosen sports.

 This guide walks through everything you need to know to sit the qualification with confidence: How the components are weighted, what the theory paper covers, how the practical assessment runs, and the revision techniques that work best for Cambridge IGCSE PE.